astronomer/docs/astro/kubernetes-executor.md

 description: Learn how to configure the Pods that the Kubernetes executor runs your tasks in.
 ---

-The Kubernetes executor runs each Airflow task in a dedicated Kubernetes [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
+The Kubernetes executor runs each [Apache Airflow®](https://airflow.apache.org) task in a dedicated Kubernetes [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 On Astro, you can customize these Pods on a per-task basis using a `pod_override` configuration.
 If a task doesn't contain a `pod_override` configuration, it runs using the default Pod as configured in your Deployment resource settings.

 :::info